-If an undergraduate student owes more than \$300 at the end of the term, the student's ID card will be deactivated on the seventh day of the following term and he or she will be unable to charge any new purchases.
-Cards will be reactivated once students have paid their bill at the Bursar's Office.
+If an undergraduate student owes more than \$300, the student's ID card will be deactivated and he or she will be unable to charge any new purchases.
+Cards will be reactivated once students have paid their bill in full at the Bursar's Office.